 |

-Thus was founded the town, which in our days
+Thus was founded the town, which in

-became the largest industrial and cultural center of Siberia.
+our days became the largest industrial and cultural center of Siberia.

 No trace was left of wooden fortress - primogenitor of the town.
-But

-buildings of the first Omsk fortress
+buildings of the first Omsk fortress became dilapidated, a new fortification

-fortification was founded, this time built of stone.
+was founded, this time built of stone.

 In 1782 the fortress settlement was given the name of a town.
 Among

-inhabitants of this town were merchants, artisans, officials, but most
+inhabitants of this town were merchants, artisans, officials, but

-people were the military.
+most people were the military.
 In 1812 battalions of the 24th Siberian

 division went to fight with Napoleon.
-Many of them died the death of
+Many of them died the death

-guarding the borders of Omsk fortress
+units guarding the borders of Omsk fortress also distinguished themselves

-the fights with Frenchmen.
+in the fights with Frenchmen.
 Later

 the heros and participants of that war served in Omsk.
+At different

 times the post of West Siberian Governor-general was held by P.